uboslinux/ubos-docs/sphinx/developers/manifest/accessoryinfo.rst

 Accessoryinfo section
 =====================

-Accessories must provide this section.
+Accessories must provide this section in a :doc:`../ubos-manifest`.
 Here is an example:

 .. code-block:: json